 “What wisdom can you find that is greater than kindness?”

-My strong personal belief is that it is in human nature to take care of other living things as a feature of our conscience and affinity to life thriving.
+My strong personal belief is that it is in human nature to take care of other living things as a feature of our conscience and our desire to thrive in life.
 This includes genuine self-care.
-Sadly, many people are out of touch with this facility in themselves, neglecting both the genuine needs of self and other, and investing more in personal desires and wants, rather than needs.
-I think if our culture retained the fundamental, natural, instinctive inclination to care for other living beings then it wouldn’t be in such a mess.
-It would be a part of every school curriculum.
-It would be central to mainstream and alternative media news.
-It would be the core of most of our conversations: conscience.
+Sadly, many people are out of touch with this facility in themselves, neglecting both the genuine needs of self and other, and investing more in personal desires and wants, rather than genuine needs.
+I think if our culture retained the fundamental, natural, instinctive inclination to care for other living beings then it wouldn’t be in such a disastrous state of decline.
+Cooperation would be a part of every school curriculum instead of competition.
+Love, compassion and kindness to all living things would be central to mainstream and alternative media news.
+It would be the core of most of our conversations: the drive of conscience.

-That said, we can as free-thinking individuals and in spite of cultural trends that would have us be self-centred consumers, change our world by starting to re-engage in behaviours that are, in fact, part of our natural human nature.
+That said, we as free-thinking individuals and in spite of cultural trends that would have us be self-centred consumers, have the power to change our world by starting to re-engage in behaviours that are, in fact, part of our natural human nature.
 And in so doing, heal our world a little, and heal ourselves in the process.

-Similarly, a genuine loving bond between a parent and child both ensures the child can develop in a healthy way, and the parent also benefits because their emotions and mind are oriented in a therapeutically valuable way.
+Similarly, a genuine loving bond between a parent and child both ensures the child can develop in a healthy way, and the parent also benefits because their emotions and mind are oriented in a therapeutically valuable direction.
 By contrast, the reverse of this situation: an absence of loving contact between parent and child has been well established as a marker for the development of mental health problems later on in life.
-Indeed, a 13th century barbaric experiment conducted by German King Frederik the second, studied the effects upon infants of having no physical or verbal contact.
+Indeed, a barbaric 13th century experiment conducted by German King Frederik the second, studied the effects upon infants of having no physical or verbal contact.
 The infants were given sufficient food and warmth, but refused any signs of love.
 The result: all of the studied children died due to being denied love.
-This is an illustration of the effects of being in alignment with uncorrupted human nature and listening to the call of our conscience.
-And the stark consequences of being dissociated from it.
+This is an illustration of the profound effects upon living beings of neglect and, by extension, of its opposite: of being in alignment with our uncorrupted human nature and listening to the call of our conscience.

 “Our sense of urgency is prompted by the conviction that the modern onslaught upon the natural world is driven in part by a degree of alienation from nature.
 Our modern environmental crisis — the widespread toxification of various food chains, the multifaceted degradation of the atmosphere, the far- ranging depletion of diverse natural resources, and, above all, the massive loss of biodiversity and the scale of global species extinctions — is viewed as symptomatic of a fundamental rupture of human emotional and spiritual relationship with the natural world.”